Mothers experience violence and harm in many ways

 Look at the Deluth Power and control wheel to learn more.

 Mothers experience violence in their own way.
-Read their stories at the Queensland Centre for Domestic and Family Violence Research and the Domestic Violence Resource Centre.
+Read their stories at the Queensland Centre for Domestic and Family Violence Research and Safe and Equal.
 These collections of women's voices show how complicated and overwhelming living with violence can be.

 Just because a mother leaves a father does not mean she leaves the violence.
 Domestic violence, and the harm it causes, does not necessarily end when a mother leaves.
 For some, the violence and severity of harm may escalate.
 Women are most likely to be murdered or seriously harmed by an ex-partner in the 12 to 18 months after the relationship has ended.